Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

    </ul>
    {{site.data.alerts.end}}

-   * If Qumulo Core can't establish a connection from the spoke portal host cluster to the hub portal host cluster, it displays an error message.
-Retry establishing the portal relationship.
+   When Qumulo Core can't establish a connection from the spoke portal host cluster to the hub portal host cluster, it displays an error message.
+Try re-establishing the portal relationship.

-   * When the portal relationship is established, both spoke portal and hub portal enter the `Pending` state.
+   When the portal relationship is established, both spoke portal and hub portal enter the `Pending` state.

    {% include note.html content="In this state, the spoke portal root directory is empty and Qumulo Core doesn't transfer any data until the hub portal authorizes the portal relationship." %}

 1. To check the status of a cluster, use the {% include qq.html command="portal_list" %} command.